cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ({{roadmap}}).

-The ristretto255 API defines a one-way map ({{?I-D.irtf-cfrg-ristretto255}}, Section 4.2.4); this section refers to this map as ristretto255\_map.
+The ristretto255 API defines a one-way map ({{?I-D.irtf-cfrg-ristretto255}}, Section 4.2.4); this section refers to that map as ristretto255\_map.

 The hash\_to\_ristretto function MUST be instantiated with an expand\_message function that conforms to the requirements given in {{hashtofield-expand}}.